Dan Pike: Career

 Pike joined Blackburn Rovers when he was 8 years old, having previously been at Liverpool.
 On 24 June 2020, he signed his first professional contract.

 On 9 September 2021, Pike joined Fylde on a month loan.
 On 21 December 2021, he returned to Fylde on another month loan, which was extended until the end of the season.
 On 7 March 2023, he rejoined Fylde again on a month loan.

-On 19 May 2023, it was announced Pike will be leaving Blackburn Rovers at the end of his contract.
+On 19 May 2023, it was announced Pike would be leaving Blackburn Rovers at the end of his contract.

 On 28 August 2023, Pike joined Tranmere Rovers on a one-month contract.
-He made his senior and professional debut debut in a 2-0 EFL Cup loss against Leicester City on 29 August 2023.
+He made his senior and professional debut in a 2-0 EFL Cup loss against Leicester City on 29 August 2023.
 He made his league debut in a 1–0 loss against Wrexham on 1 September 2023.
 On 27 September 2023, Pike signed a new contract until the end of January 2024.
 On 26 January 2024 it was announced that Pike's contract had been extended until the end of the season.
 He departed the club at the end of the season.

 On 11 July 2024, Pike signed for League of Ireland Premier Division side Dundalk.